patriciarealini/tarot/issues.md

 - [ ] Build around the app a site design.
 - [ ] Make sure all the design is responsive.
 - [ ] Change deck image, illustration of Pamela Colman Smith dealing cards?
+- [ ] Arrange for the cards dealt to be positioned in an arch on the center of the page
 - [ ]